mohammadareeb95/odkconvert/docs/xlsforms.md

 ## Background

-[XLSXForms](https://xlsform.org/en/) are used by [OpenDataKit (ODK)](https://www.opendatakit.org) to define the input fields for multiple mobile data collection apps.
-They have a rather complex syntax, since the XLSXForms are edited as a spreadsheet.
-Most of the XLSXForms I’ve collected don’t utilize more than the basic functionality of this format.
-While there are a few web based front ends for creating and editing XLSXForms, they don’t support many of the more advanced functionality of XLSXForms.
+[XLSForms](https://xlsform.org/en/) are used by [OpenDataKit (ODK)](https://www.opendatakit.org) to define the input fields for multiple mobile data collection apps.
+They have a rather complex syntax, since the XLSForms are edited as a spreadsheet.
+Most of the XLSForms I’ve collected don’t utilize more than the basic functionality of this format.
+While there are a few web based front ends for creating and editing XLSForms, they don’t support many of the more advanced functionality of XLSForms.
 The current only way to access this functionality is to use a spreadsheet program.
-To use the XLSXForm with a mobile app it gets converted using a utility program, _xls2xform,_ to the XML based XForm used by the apps.
+To use the XLSForm with a mobile app it gets converted using a utility program, _xls2xform,_ to the XML based XForm used by the apps.

 There are two primary mobile apps used at HOT, OpenMapKit